malcolm-kee/malcolm-kee/blogs/2018/05/react-typescript-introduction/react-typescript-introduction.md

 Note that:

 - The `import` statement for React in Typescript should be in the format of `* as React`.
-- `IProps` can be renamed as simpler `Props`, depending on your naming convention.

 ### Type Props for Class Component